Canine Pigment Type Switch

 Pigment Type Switch Dogs Agouti Locus

-The different alleles on the A-Locus known up to now cause different patterns:
+The different alleles of the A locus represent promoter haplotypes and cause different basic patterns:

-• Ays or shaded sable is yellow coat with dark shading.
+• Ays or shaded sable (VP2-HCP1) gives a predominantly yellow coat with more sabling.

 • a is a loss-of-funtion mutation that disables ASIP.
-It causes recessive black since α-MSH now has the competitive advantage and can bind to MC1R and activate the production of eumelanin.
+It causes recessive black since α-MSH now regains the competitive advantage and can bind to MC1R and activate the production of eumelanin.

 Pigment Type Switch Dogs Agouti Locus Recessive Black aa

-In dogs there is a mutated version of the β-Defensin 103 known as KB allele.
+In dogs, there is a mutated version of the β-Defensin 103 known as the KB allele.

 Pigment Type Switch Dogs K Locus

-• KB is the dominant allele in this series ans causes an all black (or brown, blue, isabella) phenotype called dominant black.
+• KB is the dominant allele in this series and causes dominant black.
+KB masks the A locus pattern.

-• kbr seems to be an unstable intermediate form that causes a brindle pattern with dark stripes on tan coat.
+• kbr causes a brindle pattern with eumelanic stripes on top of the pattern.

-• ky is the wild type and does not interfere with the normal pigment type switch function.
+• ky is the wild type and does not interfere with coat colors.

 Summary